 Significant residential development did not occur in the City of Casey until the post-war years, beginning in Doveton in the 1950s, and then expanding to cover much of the northern half of the City.
 In the 1960s, the Berwick corridor was identified as one of Melbourne's growth corridors, with large areas around Cranbourne released for development in the 1980s.
 Since then the City of Casey has been one of Australia's fastest growing areas, catering for a large proportion of Melbourne's fringe development.
-The population has nearly doubled in the last 15 years, rising from about 113,000 in 1991 to about 223,000 in 2006.
-The vast majority of recent growth has occurred in Narre Warren South, Berwick (South), Lynbrook - Lyndhurst, Cranbourne East and Cranbourne West.
-Although the amount of remaining developable land in the Narre Warren South-Berwick area has been substantially exhausted, the pattern of population growth is expected to continue, with continuing development around Cranbourne, in particular the new release areas of West Cranbourne and the new suburb of Botanic Ridge, and the development of identified "greenfield" sites in Clyde North, within the existing Urban Growth Boundary.
+The population nearly doubled within 15 years around the turn of the century, rising from about 113,000 in 1991 to about 223,000 in 2006.
+During that time most growth occurred in Narre Warren South, Berwick (South), Hampton Park and Cranbourne East.
+Although the amount of remaining developable land in the Narre Warren South-Berwick area has been substantially exhausted, the pattern of population growth is expected to persist.
+Continuing growth will be driven by development in greenfield areas around Cranbourne, in particular the new release areas of West Cranbourne and the new suburb of Botanic Ridge.
+In the long term, rapid growth will be sustained by the development of large PSP areas of Clyde North, Clyde Creek and Clyde South.

 With the progressive residential development of the City, the large size of the municipality and the broad range of land uses across the City, areas have developed different roles within the housing market.
 Areas such as Berwick (North)-Beaconsfield, Berwick (South), Narre Warren, Narre Warren South, Cranbourne East and Cranbourne West have had significant residential development in more recent years and are attractive to couples and families seeking new housing opportunities.
 In the future, however, these opportunities will be much diminished with limited opportunities to move into dwellings as these suburbs develop a mature housing market.
 The more rural parts of the City, particularly around Casey Foothills and Casey Coast are attractive to mature families looking to upgrade to their second and third home and in most cases seeking a rural environment and lifestyle.
 Similarly, Endeavour Hills, a developed suburb, has larger lots that attract second and third home buyers.
 The older established areas of the City, such as Hallam and Doveton-Eumemmerring tend to attract lower to middle income families and young adults in single or couple households owing to a broader range of housing options and tenure.
 Hampton Park, which was developed in the 1970s and 1980s, and Lynbrook–Lyndhurst, which is currently being developed, offer home owning opportunities to lower and middle income families and first home buyers.
 Cranbourne offers a broader range of housing opportunities for younger adults and first home buyers.
 In the case of Clyde-Clyde North, Botanic Ridge-Junction Village, Cranbourne West previous migration patterns are likely to dwarfed by new patterns created by the wave of household forming couples and families from the west, as these areas enters its growth phase.
 This variety of function and role of the small areas in City of Casey means that population outcomes differ significantly across the municipality.